Direct-Entry MSN Programs for Non-Nursing Majors Online

 How to Check Accreditation for Direct Entry MSN Programs for Non-Nursing Majors Online

-Accreditation ensures that colleges, universities, and other institutions of higher education all meet the same standard of academic quality and integrity.
+Accreditation guarantees that colleges, universities, and other institutions of higher education meet the same standard of academic quality and integrity.
 This is especially important for online direct-entry MSN programs to ensure that graduates will obtain a regionally and nationally recognized degree – ultimately securing your eligibility to become a professional nurse.

 It is important to confirm that the program(s) you are considering have both institutional and programmatic accreditation.
 To find this information, you can check the program or institution websites.
 Additionally, you can check the CCNE and ACEN websites for this info or visit DOE’s Database of Accredited Institutions and Programs (DAPIP).